heptarch/heptarch.github.io/drafts/macro.md

        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-If you're worried about the use of pue states, the same argument goes through when you replace everything by density matrices.</span> The cheap answer is that most random configurations are, in fact, a dead cat, but that misses the point.
-The dead cat is still classical.
+If you're worried about the use of pue states, the same argument goes through when you replace everything by density matrices.</span> The cheap answer is that most random configurations are, in fact, a dead cat, but that misses the point: the dead cat is still classical.